M365 Collaboration Tools Access ReviewLire l'article

 To better control the risks, it is advisable to apply a process to discover, classify and protect your data.

 To protect sensitive data, you must first have a good knowledge of the company's data.

 Several questions can be considered:

 By questioning the nature of the data and the issues involved, it will be possible to determine the levels of risk and prioritize the information.

-It is important to define your own classification levels for all data in the company.
-When defining them, it will also be necessary to give examples for each level to facilitate understanding of users.
+It is important to define your own classification labels for all data in the company.
+When defining them, it is also necessary to give examples for each level to facilitate understanding of users.

 In general, companies apply 3 levels of classification: confidential, internal, and public.

 Organizations can define strategies to classify and then label the most sensitive data.